salaheddinemf/documind-ai/README.md

-# documind-ai
+# DocuMind AI

-An open-source developer tool that automatically analyzes code repositories and generates high-quality, up-to-date documentation and README files using AI.
+An open-source developer tool designed to automatically analyze codebases and generate comprehensive, up-to-date documentation using advanced LLMs.

+## Features
+- **Auto-Documentation:** Generates README files, API references, and inline comments.
+- **Context-Aware:** Understands complex code structures and logical flows.
+- **CI/CD Integration:** Automatically updates your documentation with every new commit.

+## License
+This project is open-source and licensed under the MIT License.